brytonh/brytonh.github.io/about.md

 ### Resume

 Here's my [resume](/images/resume.pdf)
-I may not be looking, but this information is available here or via [LinkedIn](https://linkedin.com/in/brytonjherdes)
+I may not be looking, but this information is publicly available here or via [LinkedIn](https://linkedin.com/in/brytonjherdes)

 ### Contact me